Chapters of 2 Maccabees: Second letter

 While some sort of letter from Judas to Egypt existing cannot be ruled out, scholars generally consider large parts of the letter forged or interpolated at a much later date than when Judas was alive.
 Jonathan A. Goldstein finds signs that the letter's claimed chronology is questionable, and that the letter makes more sense as a later writing than the first epistle.
 Many of the stories in the letter appear in no other piece of earlier literature—Nehemiah and the sacred fire, the quotes attributed to Moses, and so on.
 Robert Doran suggests that the concerns in the letter suggest a more settled state of affairs for when it was authored, perhaps during the reign of later Hasmonean kings such as John Hyrcanus or Alexander Jannaeus.

-One aspect of note is the location of Antiochus's death.
-The letter indicates that Antiochus died in Persia, but Elymais is where he died according to 1 Maccabees, Josephus, and Appian.
-Whether the author considered Elymais part of Persia or was actually claiming Antiochus died farther east than the other accounts is disputed.
+One aspect of note is the location of the temple of Nanaya.
+The letter indicates that it was in Persia, but Elymais is where the wealthy temple was according to 1 Maccabees, Josephus, and Appian.
+It is unclear whether the author considered Elymais part of Persia or simply made a geographical error.

 In later Jewish theology, Abraham Geiger, the founder of Reform Judaism, believed that verse 2:17 ("It is God who has saved all his people, and has returned the inheritance to all, and the kingship and the priesthood and the consecration") indicated the author had a belief in a universal priesthood shared by all Jews, and that the author of the letter had an anti-Sadducee bent.

 Epitomist's preface

 In 2:19-32, the anonymous writer, referred to variously as the epitomist, the epitomator, the author, and the abridger, introduces himself and his work to the readers.
 He discusses his effort in making an abridgment, or epitome, of Jason of Cyrene's five-volume history and compares himself to a decorator who adds beauty to an existing structure.
 He is clearly someone possessed of a strong education in both Greek literature and Judaism.

-One minor point of curiosity is that 2:19 refers to the exploits of "Judas Maccabeus and his brothers".
-Yet, the main history gives little attention to Judas's brothers, focusing on Judas personally instead, in contrast to 1 Maccabees which often discussed and referred to the rest of the Hasmonean family.
+One minor point of curiosity is that 2:19 refers to the exploits of "Judas Maccabeus and his brothers", yet the main history pays little attention to Judas's brothers, focusing on Judas personally instead.
+This is in contrast to 1 Maccabees, which often discussed and referred to the rest of the Hasmonean family.
 Whether the epitomist wanted to discuss and highlight the brothers but Jason's work simply discussed them little, or he played down the brothers in the main history but felt obligated to mention them in the preface due to their fame, is unclear.